MASAMUNE

 Everyone's rating [Hardness] Little soft

-[Performance] Spin and Speed are excellent.
+[Performance] Spin and Control are excellent.

 MASAMUNE